 If you would like to visit Penang on your way from KL to Langkawi you can take one of the new ETS high-speed trains.

-Then take the short 15 minute ferry ride over to Penang, see the sights, stay a while and then continue on your journey to Langkawi.
+Then take the short ferry ride over to Penang (takes around 15 minutes), see the sights, stay a while and then continue on your journey to Langkawi.

-Or you could catch a bus to the port of Kuala Kedah or Kuala Perlis and a shorter, cheaper ferry from either places.
+Or you could catch a bus to the port of Kuala Kedah or Kuala Perlis and a shorter, cheaper ferry from either place.